Corry, Pennsylvania: Government

 The city of Corry is incorporated as a 3rd-class city under Pennsylvania law.
-Third-class cities are governed by a commission, in which the mayor and four other members of the city council constitute the commission.
-The mayor serves as the president of the council.
-David Mitchell is the mayor of the city of Corry.
-The Corry City Council's other members are Steven Drake, Bill Roche, Taree Hamilton and Andrew Sproveri.
-Donna Huffman is city treasurer and Diane L. Cowles is city controller.
+Third-class cities are governed by a commission consisting of a mayor and four others.
+The current mayor is Michael E. Baker, and City Administrator is Joanne Smith.

 Corry is in Pennsylvania's 5th congressional district and is represented in the United States House of Representatives by Republican Glenn Thompson, who was elected in 2008.
 Republican Scott Hutchinson of the 21st District has represented Corry in the Pennsylvania State Senate since 2013.
 Corry is contained by the 4th District of the Pennsylvania House of Representatives and is represented by Republican Curt Sonney.

 Education

 Corry is within the Corry Area School District, which operates a middle school, high school, one elementary school, but two abandoned elementary schools, and a career and technical center.
 Higher education is locally available through the Corry branch of Mercyhurst College, which offers advanced college credits for high school students and an associate degree in business administration.
 Adult education and training are offered through the Corry Higher Education Council.